 Thousands of elite MBA applicants will get good and bad news this coming week when several of the most highly ranked schools in the world accept, reject or wait list them.
 Wharton, Kellogg and the University of Virginia’s Darden School are expected to deliver their news on Tuesday.

 Then, both Harvard Business School and Stanford Graduate School of Business will inform post-interivew applicants on Wednesday, though Stanford Admissions Director Derek Bolton will likely call a good number of accepted candidates on Tuesday.
 Most HBS applicants will get their decision online at exactly 12 noon on Wednesday when they log into their applicant status page.
-Later on, the luckily candidates will hear directly from an admissions staffer, perhaps, even MBA Admissions Director Dee Leopold.
+Later on, the lucky candidates will hear directly from an admissions staffer, perhaps, even MBA Admissions Director Dee Leopold.

 As Leopold put it in a blog post, “We won’t make phone calls ahead of time.
 You’ve been feeling ‘out of control’ for quite a while, so we want to make sure that you can be where you want to be – and with whom – when you get the news from us.”